 Lightroom Camera Settings to Fit Your Vision

 I will focus on the second option.
-First thing first, you need to make a change in your preferences so that defaults will apply to each camera differently.
+First thing first, you need to make a change in your preferences so that settings will apply to each camera differently.
 From the top menu, follow Edit/Preferences/Presets and put a checkmark next to the box “Make defaults specific to camera serial number.”
 See the image on the left, click to enlarge.

 Apply Your Typical Adjustments

 Now, pick an image that you took with your camera, or one of your cameras. make a virtual copy and click on Reset.
 This will remove any adjustments you might have made to that image.
 The virtual copy is to make sure you do not lose the adjustment made to that image.

 Starting with a clean slate, pick the standard adjustments you make to all the images.
 My typical settings are as follows, I am sharing them only as an example, your choices may very well be different.